 Kowloon city is full of attractions and famous places.
 Today number of people visiting Kowloon for sight seeing and entertainment has increased.
 Major attractions are mentioned below.

-Nathan road is the golden mile of Kowloon.
-It consists of luxury hotels, lots of shops, fast food stalls, shops of fake replica watches, electronic and jewellery shops, restaurants and other indescribable delights.
-While enjoying all the places you can go to Kowloon Park which is on the way of Nathan road to refresh your mood from noisy and busy streets outside.
-You will find everything related to shopping from electronics to boutiques and jewellery to instant tailors.
+Nathan Road is the golden mile of Kowloon.
+It consists of luxury hotels, lots of shops, fast food stalls, shops of fake replica watches, electronic and jewelry shops, restaurants, and other indescribable delights.
+While enjoying all the places you can go to Kowloon Park which is on the way to Nathan road to refresh your mood from noisy and busy streets outside.
+You will find everything related to shopping from electronics to boutiques and jewelry to instant tailors.

 Yau Ma Tei is next shopping place where you can buy typical Chinese articles and is also famous for a Tin Hau Temple.
 The MTR back to Tsim Sha Tsui takes you to Yau Ma Tei station.
 This the best place to explore local markets at affordable prices.
 You can buy cheap but serviceable clothes in this area.
 There are also hundreds of small restaurants where you can sample authentic oriental food.

 From Yau Ma Tei station on the west side there is Waterloo Road, from where third left takes you to Shanghai Street.The place is popular for numerous typical Chinese shops which sell everything from roasted ducks or pots to devotional articles like shrines or incense.

 Continuation to Shanghai Street is Public Square Street.
 Take a left turn to arrive at the temple complex where main temple is Tin Hau and another Shin Wong Temple is located on the left.